-D. For students: In cases involving where the student is the respondent, the Director of Student Development and Judicial Affairs or designee will review the request.
+D. For students: In cases involving where the student is the respondent, Judicial Officer and Student Advocacy Coordinator or designee will review the request.

 E. For employees: In cases involving employee conduct, the office of Human Resources will review the request.